-Kal Munis (Ph.D., Politics, University of Virginia, ’20) joined the SNF Agora Institute in July of 2020 as a Postdoctoral Researcher.
+Kal Munis (Ph.D., Politics, University of Virginia, ’20) joined the SNF Agora Institute in July of 2020 as a postdoctoral fellow.
 At SNF Agora, Munis will contribute to research conducted in the P3 Lab on civic participation and how constituency-based organizations build power and strategic capacity.

 Munis’s personal research agenda focuses primarily on understanding the political psychological foundations of geographic polarization (including the urban-rural divide).
 A leading scholar on this topic, his expertise was sought out by the Biden for America campaign in 2020.
 In related work, Munis studies how nationalization of the communicative environment contributes to partisan polarization.